Church of St. Luke and The Epiphany (Philadelphia): St. Luke's Church (1839–1898)

 The Rev. Dr. Currie's successor, the Rev. Leverett Bradley, rector of Christ Church, Andover, Massachusetts, was called in early 1888.
 Bradley's biographer described St. Luke's bleak situation this way "Old St. Luke’s parish...had very much run down.
 It was on a side street, and was the only downtown church without any endowment."
-Rev. Bradley understood the challenges he faced when he accepted the rectorship.
+Bradley understood the challenges he faced when he accepted the rectorship.
 He, almost immediately, dedicated himself and the church to the needs of the city's poor.
 He tirelessly worked with the Board of City Missions and St. Luke's responded by giving generously to the annual missions appeal.
 However, during a sojourn to Paris in 1894, Bradley concluded that its activities were hampered by the lack of an endowment.
 From 1894 onward, Bradley spent the remainder of his rectorship trying to secure the long-term viability of the parish.
 Early efforts were made to start building an endowment, made very difficult by the fact that "many of the wealthy families had left" before his arrival.
 Preliminary discussions had taken place between the vestries of St. Luke's, St. Stephen's, and Church of the Epiphany about a possible amalgam.
 These discussions did not progress very far, and no action was taken.
 It was only after a bout with typhoid fever in 1897, which left him severely weakened, did Bradley seriously entertain any ideas of a merger.

 In the fall of 1897, the Rev. Mr. Bradley and Bishop Ozi W. Whittaker had extensive conversations about possible mergers or consolidations.
 Bishop Whittaker indicated that Church of The Epiphany, which was unable to find a suitable site for a new building, would consider merging with a parish if their rector would lead the combined parish.
 Bradley suggested that Church of The Epiphany’s vestry should contact St. Luke's vestry about a merger.